acantril/learn-cantrill-io-labs/aws-pet-rekognition-ecr/02_LABINSTRUCTIONS/STAGE 3 - Create the ECS cluster, ECS task definition and ECS service.md

 Lastly, copy and save the **ARN** of the model that you will find in the same screen.
 You will need it in a later stage.

+You can continue with STAGE3 while the model is starting.

 # STAGE 3 - Create the ECS cluster, ECS task definition and ECS service

 ## STAGE 3A - Create the ECS cluster